thejennywang/bunch/README.md

 - We ended every day with a short refactoring session to keep the code clean.

 ####Next steps
-With further development time we would add the following featuresto **Bunch**:
+With further development time we would add the following features to **Bunch**:
 - Implement our own database of public transport journey times, to be able to calculate midpoints for multiple addresses without maxing out API rate limits.
 - Add user accounts, with the ability to save friends' addresses, phone numbers and emails.
 - Incorporate Foursquare check-in data to better filter venue results for each user.